 - a.
-A final draft of the CPG must be prepared in a timely fashion following the conclusion of the consensus process.
+A final draft of the CPG manuscript must be prepared in a timely fashion following the conclusion of the consensus process.
 Ideally, this should be accomplished within 6 months. - b.
 The Steering Committee is responsible for the content of the final draft.
 All CPG Panel members should be given ample opportunity for input into the final wording of the report. - c.
-In exceptional circumstances, changes to statements will be allowed when the Chair/Cochairs feel strongly that re-wording it would substantially improve the guideline.
+In exceptional circumstances, changes to statements may be allowed when the Co-chairs feel strongly that re-wording it would substantially improve the guideline.
+However, the re-wording cannot alter the underlying PICO questions which was discussed and voted on during the consensus meeting.
 This process should be as transparent as possible with the following steps:

 - i.
-The Chair/Co-chairs will prepare a commentary explaining the rationale for re-wording the statement. - ii.
+The Co-chairs will prepare a commentary explaining the rationale for rewording the statement. - ii.
 The commentary will be shared with all members of the consensus group and they will be encouraged to conduct a discussion via email. - iii.
 The committee votes electronically and anonymously on their level of agreement with the statement.
 Once voting is complete, they will vote electronically and anonymously again on the strength of recommendation. - iv.
 It is to be reported in the manuscript that the statement was re-worded, re-discussed, and re-voted electronically after the consensus meeting.
 It is not necessary to mention exactly what was changed. - d.
 The final draft of the report will be posted on a members only section of the CAG website for a period of 2 weeks for membership review and input (note: only feedback that identifies grave errors, or is factual and supported by published evidence will be considered by the Steering Committee). - e.
 In generating the CPG report, the developers should consider developing tools that will enhance the use of the report (e.g. decision aids, algorithms, patient and physician educational material and practice tools). - f.
-It is suggested that the report writers adhere to the check-list developed by the Conference on Guideline Standardization (COGS - http://gem.med.yale.edu/cogs/) or incorporated in the AGREE tool.
+It is suggested that the report writers adhere to the check-list developed by the Conference on Guideline Standardization (COGS http://gem.med.yale.edu/cogs/) or incorporated in the AGREE tool.
 The purpose of this statement is to define a standard for guideline reporting that will promote guideline quality and facilitate implementation. - g.
 The Steering Committee should maintain reasonable expectations for publication and consider submitting their manuscript to appropriate journals due to the CAGs limited time and financial resources. - h.
-Developers should consider publication of CAG supported CPGs in the Canadian Journal of Gastroenterology.
+Developers should consider co-publication of CAG supported CPGs in the Journal of the Canadian Association of Gastroenterology, along with any other journal of choice. - i.
+Developers will be asked to present the CPG to the CAG membership at the annual CDDWTM meeting and/or via online webinar.
+In addition, developers will be asked to record a 20-30 podcast that will be made available to the CAG membership via the CAG website.